dvdbox/algo-implem/README.md

-A list of popular machine learning algorithm implemented from scratch.
+A list of popular machine learning algorithms implemented from scratch.